up

 1. J. H. McClellan, R. W. Schafer, and M. A. Yoder, DSP First, 2nd ed., Pearson, Hoboken, NJ, 2016.

 2. Matlab use is required for this course.
 The following toolboxes are also required: Symbolic Math, Signal Processing, DSP, Control Systems.
 OU has a campus-wide Matlab license - see handout on the course web site for the details.
 Install from the Mathworks web site at https://www.mathworks.com/academia/tah-portal/university-of-oklahoma-norman-557289.html.
 Alternatively, you can purchase the Matlab and Simulink Student Suite for $99: http://www.mathworks.com/academia/student_version/.
-Matlab is also available on the College of Engineering Virtual Lab (see handout on the course web site).
+Matlab is also available on the College of Engineering Virtual Lab.

 3. I strongly recommend Schaum's Outlines Mathematical Handbook of Formulas and Tables.
 It is inexpensive and will serve you well for a lifetime.